Soo, Kagoshima: History

 The area of Soo was part of ancient Ōsumi Province.
 During the Edo Period the area was under the control of Kagoshima Domain.
 After the Meiji restoration, the villages of Takarabe, Sueyoshi, Iwakawa, Tsuneyoshi and Tsukino were established with the creation of the modern municipalities system on April 1, 1897.
 Sueyoshi was raised to town status in 1922, followed by Iwakawa in 1924 and Takarabe in 1926.
 Iwakawa, Tsueyoshi and Tsukino merged to form the town of Ōsumi in 1955.
 The city of Soo was established on July 1, 2005, from the merger of the towns of Ōsumi (Iwagawa), Sueyoshi and Takarabe (all from Soo District).

 Government

 Soo has a mayor-council form of government with a directly elected mayor and a unicameral city council of 20 members.
 Soo contributes one member to the Kagoshima Prefectural Assembly.
 In terms of national politics, the city is part of the Kagoshima 4th district of the lower house of the Diet of Japan.

 Economy

 Sueyoshi is famous throughout Japan for producing Yuzu (a citronella). Ōsumi is known for its Chinese cabbage and watermelons.
 Soo City in general also raises black pork and beef which is the local delicacy.
 Before it closed, the high school in Takarabe was an agriculture school, reflecting the importance of the agriculture industry in the area.

 Education

-Soo has 17 public elementary schools and thee public junior high schools operated by the city government and one public high school operated by the Kagoshima Prefectural Board of Education.
+Soo has 17 public elementary schools and three public junior high schools operated by the city government and one public high school operated by the Kagoshima Prefectural Board of Education.